 Currently a doctor working in the emergency department of the Townsville University Hospital, Grace Yeung is a Griffith alumnus of the Bachelor of Medical Science and the Doctor of Medicine.
-In 2020, Grace was awarded Fulbright Scholarship and will be studying a Master of Arts in Philosophy at Columbia University in New York City.
+In 2020, Grace was awarded a Fulbright Scholarship and will be studying a Master of Arts in Philosophy at Columbia University in New York City.

 Grace will use her Fulbright Scholarship to pursue her research interests in philosophy, focusing on fields including epistemology, metaphysics and ontology.
 It is her aim to merge knowledge of these fields with neurobiological research to effectively alleviate symptoms of psychiatric illness.
 She credits her Griffith mentors for her success as an early career researcher.